niplav/site/mugging.md

 assigned by `$\Finv$` for `$C \in \mathbf{C}$` is proportional to `$2^{-l(C)}$`—we're using the simplicity prior[^semi].

-[^semi]: I think this is technically called a universal semimeasure, but I don't know algorithmic probability theory well enough to distinguish the two.
+[^semi]: I think this is technically called a universal semimeasure.
 I don't think this distinction kills the below arguments/proof-sketches<sub>85%</sub>, but obviously can't guarantee it.

 That is, intuitively, the prior probability decreases exponentially in the length of the program.